TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V1/docs/exports/JumpCloud.SDK.V1.md

 Note: `passwordPolicy` settings are only used when `passwordCompliance` is set to \"custom\".
 We discourage the use of non-custom passwordCompliance values.

+`emailDisclaimer` can only be modified by paying customers.

 `hasStripeCustomerId` is deprecated and will be removed.